 - reduce isolation

-At final assessment over 95% of families report improvements as a result of the service, with 100% rating the service ‘Good’ to ‘Great’.
+At final assessments over 95% of families report improvements as a result of the service, with 100% rating the service ‘Good’ to ‘Great’.

 Our services address the Every Child Matters outcomes.
-They are voluntary and initiated only with the direct consent of the family.
-Each package of support is tailored to meet the difficulties families face.
-The volunteer is matched to the individual parent or child/group of siblings but the service is provided holistically around the home and family to give it more impact.
+They are voluntary and initiated only with the direct consent of the family. each package of support is created through collaboration with the family to address identified aspirations and needs.